FFTW/fftw3/README.md

-DO NOT CHECK OUT THESE FILES FROM GITHUB UNLESS YOU KNOW WHAT YOU ARE DOING.
-(SEE BELOW.)
+*DO NOT CHECK OUT THESE FILES FROM GITHUB UNLESS YOU KNOW WHAT YOU ARE DOING.*  (See below.)

 This is the git repository for the FFTW library for computing Fourier transforms (version 3.x), maintained by the FFTW authors.